 With a VMS, employee registration, visitor screening, and security alerts happen instantly and discreetly in the background.
 This helps you balance a welcoming feel for your visitors with a strong sense of security for your physical building.
 For example, your VMS will automatically notify hosts of visitors who appear on watchlists or scan an invalid ID.

-Maintains a record of the comings and goings across all of your locations
+Maintains a record of activity across all of your locations

 Scales alongside your manufacturing business

-A visitor management system is a solution that can grow with your business and your people.
-This might include adding new locations to your system, or rolling out security processes at new facilities when you open them.
+A VMS is a solution that can grow with your business and your people.
+This might include adding new locations to your system or rolling out security processes at new facilities when you open them.
 A visitor management system helps you monitor security in every location, all of the time.

-9 key security features of a visitor management system
+9 key security features to look for in a visitor management system

 1. Visitor screening